How awesome is it to be living in a time when you can get paid to walk at your own pace and in your own free time?

 Try reaching your goals for each week of the game.
 If you win the money, you’ll split the pot with your co-winners.

-Dollar value: Each game has a set amount required for joining – this is often around $40.
-Past StepBet winners report making only a few dollars more than their bet, but the bragging rights is priceless.
+Dollar value: Each game has a set amount required to join, which is often around $40.
+Past StepBet winners report making only a few dollars more than their bet, but the bragging rights and the health benefits are priceless.

 Plus points: The best thing about StepBet is that it works beyond the game.